 A cloudy green pond was home to hundreds of terrapins including a monster that was quadruple the size of its brothers and sisters.

-There was a lot of street food stands near the entrance to the temple, so for lunch we tried a few different dishes and went for a stroll along the Yangon River.
+There were a lot of street food stands near the entrance to the temple, so for lunch, we tried a few different dishes and went for a stroll along the Yangon River.

 We saved the most famous temple of them till last – the Shwedagon Pagoda.
 It is the most sacred temple in Yangon and houses relics from four Buddhas including eight hairs from Gautama Buddha (take that Botataung Paya).
 It is a very important player in the history of Yangon.

-The sky darkened, and the spot lights around the stupa turned on, illuminating it in a golden glow.
-It was mesmerising.
+The sky darkened, and the spotlights around the stupa turned on, illuminating it in a golden glow.
+It was mesmerizing.

 The city itself was spectacular and I loved our short but sweet two days in Yangon.
 It is a city of raw energy, slowly emerging from fifty years of oppressive rule that saw it largely shut off from the rest of the world.